felixboulin/tmux_cheatsheet/README.md

+A summary of basic commands to get you to navigate sessions and windows with tmux.

 Note: `C-a` refers to control + leader key as defined within tmux assuming leader is set to 'a'.
 ## Sessions